Thank you for your response

 Kisan Vikas Patra is a certificate scheme from the Indian post office.
 It doubles a one-time investment in a period of approximately 10 years & 4 months (124 months).
 For instance, a Kisan Vikas Patra for Rs.
 5000 will get you a corpus of Rs.
 10,000 postmaturity.
 In this article, we will explore the features and potential of this scheme.

 India Post introduced the Kisan Vikas Patra as a small saving certificate scheme in 1988.
 Its primary objective is to encourage long-term financial discipline in people.
-As per the 2014 amendment of the scheme, the tenure for the scheme is now 118 months (9 years & 10 months).
-The minimum investment is Rs.
-1000 and there is no upper limit.
-And if you invest a lumpsum today, you can get double the amount at the end of the 118th month.
+As per the latest update, the tenure for the scheme is now 124 months (10 years & 4 months).

-Any Indian citizen above age 18 can buy a Kisan Vikas Patra from the nearest post office.
+Any Indian citizen above the age of 18 years can buy a Kisan Vikas Patra from the nearest post office.
 People from rural India (with no bank account) find this particularly appealing.
-You can also buy one for a minor or jointly with another adult.
+You can also buy a KVP for a minor or jointly with another adult.
 Don’t forget to mention the date of birth of the minor and the name of the parent/guardian.
 A Trust can also buy one, but not an HUF or an NRI.